-The purpose of the Young Adults Rehabilitation Needs and Experiences following Stroke (YARNS) study was to scope the range of experiences of young adults stroke survivors (18 – 40) through their own stories; the published literature; and in relation to the formal and informal services available to support them.
+The Young Adults Rehabilitation Needs and Experiences following Stroke (YARNS) study scoped the experiences of young adult stroke survivors (aged 18–40) with reference to their own stories, the published literature, and in relation to the formal and informal services available to support them.

-1. Identify and collate the existing narratives in the public domain drawn from internet sources, social media and blogs.
-Also provide a framework for individuals to structure and record their own stories.
+Identify and collate the existing narratives in the public domain drawn from internet sources, social media and blogs.
+To facilitate this work, the team created a framework for individuals to structure and record their own stories.

-2. Map the existing literature on the lived rehabilitation care of young adults (18 to 40 years) following brain injury due to stroke.
+Map the existing literature on the lived rehabilitation care of young adults (aged 18–40) following brain injury due to stroke.

-3. Map the scope of rehabilitation resources available to young stroke survivors in the UK.
-To consider formal, informal, community and third sector resources in England, Scotland, Wales and Northern Ireland.
+Map the scope of rehabilitation resources available to young stroke survivors in the UK.
+The team included formal, informal, community and third sector resources in England, Scotland, Wales and Northern Ireland.